 – Although house extensions are used for a kitchen/dining space, extending your living space can also be a great option.

 – Think about what you could use the most – even if that’s an extra bedroom, an extension can be the solution.
 Think outside the box and consider changing the layout of the house; for example, converting a living room to a bedroom and creating a new living space in the extension.
 This way you keep the connection with the outdoor space and have an area that can be used by all of your family and friends.

-– Although it’s fairly uncommon, nothing is stopping you making the house extension into your master bedroom and it can give you a completely new perspective on the house.
+– Although it’s fairly uncommon, nothing is stopping you making the house extension into your master bedroom and our interior designers think it can give you a completely new perspective on the house.

 1. Gather as much information as possible and put together a clear brief of what you’d like to achieve, as well as what look and finishes are you after.
-It’s useful to do a bit of research into costs so you are well prepared, but it’s best not to be overly set on your ideas at this point.
+Our interior design team think it’ll be useful to do a bit of research into costs so you are well prepared, but it’s best not to be overly set on your ideas at this point.
 Don’t rush it, and read up on practical considerations to take into account when planning a house extension.
 This article has some great information on every stage of the process, from financing to design.

-2. Our recommendation is to go with a local design and build service that does in-house project management and can hire all the consultants and (if necessary) architects, for you.
+2. Temza Interior Design Studio recommends going with a local design and build service that does in-house project management and can hire all the consultants and (if necessary) architects, for you.
 We have worked on a lot of projects, and our experience has taught us that having everyone working together saves time, money and hassle for everyone involved.
-You don’t need to know about the technical details of the building industry to have a great house extension, and in this particular case we don’t think it’s worth it to learn from your own mistakes when there are many companies out there who have been through the process numerous times.
+You don’t need to know about the technical details of the building industry to have a great house extension, and in this particular case our interior design team don’t think it’s worth it to learn from your own mistakes when there are many companies out there who have been through the process numerous times.

 3. However, you can decide to project manage yourself!
 In this case, you first hire an architect or designer to complete the design package, then tender the completed package out to the contractors.